EPFL-ENAC/hobel-inperso-ieq/README.md

 export $(cat .env)
 ```

+## Sensor data

-Then, in a Python script or notebook you can use the `fetch` function to retrieve data from the database:
+In a Python script or notebook you can use the `fetch` function to retrieve data from the database:

 ```
 from datetime import datetime